 Kal-Haven Trail State Park – North 10th Street

 10th Street is the first traffic light on M-43 west of the M-43/US-131 interchange.
 Drive north on 10th Street about 1-3/4 miles, and the entrance will be on the left.
 A good stretch of diverse habitats is from the trailhead to the 8th Street marsh, about five miles round trip.
 Additionally, the trail can be accessed from most intersections all the way to South Haven.
 There is no access fee.
 The trail is mostly wooded and/or shrubby.
 Good for perching birds.
-In recent years 156 species, including 30 warbler species, have been recorded from the first 2.5 miles of the trail.
+In 2022, and the 27th year of record keeping, 163 species, including 30 warbler species, have been recorded from the first 2.5 miles of the trail.
+Please enjoy this article – Twenty-two Years of Kal-Haven Trial Walks, written by Ilse Gebhard in April 2018.

 Portage Creek Bicentennial Pathway – City of Portage